ray-project/ray/doc/source/serve/deployment.rst

 run on the Ray cluster even after the script that calls it exits.
 If you want to run another script to update the Serve instance, you can run another script that connects to the same Ray cluster and makes further API calls (e.g., to create, update, or delete a deployment).
 Note that there can only be one detached Serve instance on each Ray cluster.

-If a namespace is specified when connecting to the cluster, the Serve instance will be started in that namespace.
-Otherwise it will be started in the ``serve`` namespace.
+All non-detached Serve instances will be started in the current namespace that was specified when connecting to the cluster.
+If a namespace is specified for a detached Serve instance, it will be used.
+Otherwise if the current namespace is anonymous, the Serve instance will be started in the ``serve`` namespace.

 If ``serve.start()`` is called again in a process in which there is already a running Serve instance, Serve will re-connect to the existing instance (regardless of whether the original instance was detached or not).
 To reconnect to a Serve instance that exists in the Ray cluster but not in the current process, connect to the cluster with the same namespace that was specified when starting the instance and run ``serve.start()``.

 Deploying on a Single Node
 ==========================